crooy/About/resume.md

 ### Domain Driven Design
 At some point when Withlocals was a success, when we felt confident in our business model and its value, we started looking at our architecture and organization from a Domain Driven Design perspective.
 This was a longer, on the side project, which proved to be a great guide for our architecture as a whole.
 It enabled us to define which things belonged in separate modules or not, it provided us with a structured way of discussing the architecture and organization as a whole.

+### Migrating from AWS to GCP
+Google gave us money, so we moved our entire stack to GCP in a matter of weeks.
+With zero downtime!!
+By employing some mysql replication magic and a bit of extra code in our backend we wrote, we were able to migrate without any downtime from AWS Elastic Beanstalk + Aurora to Google GKE.

 ### Event sourcing magic
 For V2 of our booking system, easily the most complex part, we implemented an event sourced version of the booking concept.
 A booking system is very little CRUD and most of the changes are result of important events like confirming a booking, finishing or starting payment etc. I learned the power of this system, but also that using this for CRUD things is probably not a great idea.